How to introduce your dog into your new home in Cyprus

 Less stress for your pets while moving into new home

 You can do many things in order to cause less stress for them.
-For example, you can leave your dog with a friend they already know before you move house.
+For example, you can leave your dog with a friend they already know before you move house, you could shop around for a new chew toy to keep them occupied, or give them some playtime with one of their furry friends.
 This can keep your dog out of your way and help you move more comfortably reducing the risk of accidents.
 Before you move, you can also keep the dog in the backyard ensuring that the area is completely fenced and the dog cannot run away.
 If you are unable to either leave your dog with someone they know or keep it in the backyard, you may want to opt for a different solution.
 In such cases, some people believe that crating their dog while they are moving is a good solution.
 Before you crate you dog, ensure that it is spacious enough to let the dog stand up and move comfortably.
 You also need to make sure that your dog has access to water letting them out every few hours to do their business.
 Therefore, you have different options to choose in order to keep your dog out of your way and of course safe!

 Moving into your new home with your pets